 Notwithstanding the arithmetic of the process, there are some taxpayers whose tax burden may change dramatically due to market trends in specific neighborhoods of a town that may result in the assessments of some properties increasing more than others.
 Therefore, while the net effect of a revaluation or re-assessment is ostensibly “tax neutral,” there will usually be a few taxpayers who will benefit from the revaluation or re-assessment while others are negatively impacted.

 A negative impact of a revaluation is not enough, in itself, to win a tax appeal.
 In order to win a tax appeal, the taxpayer must still show that the new assessment exceeds the fair market value of the property.
 Taxable value is determined as of October 1 of the pre-tax year (i.e.; 2017, in this instance).
 Appraisals bearing a valuation date of October 1 for tax appeal purposes, or comparable properties that sold within a year before (or possibly a month or two after October 1) will be acceptable forms of evidence.
-In the event that your property has been over-assessed, please contact our office for a free initial consultation.
+In the event that your property has been over-assessed, please contact our office for an initial consultation.